How to Become a Dental Hygienist

 Dental hygienists remove tartar and plaque from teeth.

 Dental hygienists typically need an associate’s degree in dental hygiene.
+Programs usually take 3 years to complete.
 All states require dental hygienists to be licensed; requirements vary by state.